Collection: Edwardian Engagement Rings

 Edwardian jewelry is renowned for its intricate filigree work, millegrain detailing, and intricate airy designs.
 Long chains, brooches in garland, bow and floral motifs set in ethereal openwork platinum settings often accented with luminous old European-cut diamonds and natural pearls reflect the sophisticated artistry of master jewelers who created these treasures to complement the highly fashionable and graceful, flowing silk, chiffon and embroidered fashions of King Edward VII's reign.

-Authenticating pieces of jewelry requires more nuanced expertise.
-Many thousands of pieces of jewelry have passed through our hands for over 40 years from every era and every maker.
-This familiarity enables us to know what a piece should look and feel like and if it has the expected quality of material and workmanship, the accurate makers marks and the correct signature in all the right places.
-Indeed, one of the easiest ways non-experts can be fooled is to assume a designer piece of jewelry is truly by that maker as pieces by commercial manufacturers are often outright fakes or signed fraudulently by a third party.
+Authenticating jewelry requires nuanced expertise.
+Many thousands of pieces of jewelry from every era and every maker have passed through our hands for over 40 years.
+This familiarity enables us to know what a piece should look and feel like, if it has the expected quality of material and workmanship, if the metal and makers marks are correct and if the expected signature is authentic.

-In practice, we first look at the front and back of a bracelet, ring or brooch, turning it over in our hands to see that the workmanship on the reverse is just as fine as the detail on the front.
-Using the jeweler’s important tool, the loupe, we look carefully at many different touchpoints including the precision with which the diamonds are mounted in their settings, the manner in which gold or platinum links are connected to each other, the quality of the azuring, a most difficult and refined aspect of metalwork, the fineness of the material and we look for flawless polish.
+As a first step, we look at the front and back of every bracelet, ring or brooch, turning it over in our hands to see that the workmanship on the reverse is as fine as the detail on the front.
+Using a loupe, the jeweler’s essential tool, we look carefully at many different touch points, some of which include examining the precision with which diamonds are mounted in their settings, the manner in which gold or platinum links are connected to each other, the fineness of the material, the quality of the azuring - a difficult and refined aspect of metalwork and lastly, the flawlessness of the polish.

 Our team of GIA-certified jewelry experts has such a well-regarded reputation in the international jewelry industry that we are frequently called upon to advise auction houses, appraisers and other dealers in matters of authenticity and value.